-The final stop on our tour is Le Grand Beaumart British Cemetery, a little way west of Steenwerck.
+The final stop (for the moment) on our tour is Le Grand Beaumart British Cemetery, a little way west of Steenwerck.

 The entrance to the cemetery has changed since the cemetery plan was drawn up,…

 As I was saying, the cemetery entrance used to be this archway, reached from the road by a short avenue, but now, for some reason (health & safety?), it has been moved.

 As you will have spotted in the previous photos, there are special memorials and a Duhallow Block just inside the modern entrance,…

 …remembering eight British soldiers buried by the Germans in April 1918 in Steenwerk German Cemetery, but whose graves are now lost.
 You may recall that I mentioned these men when we visited the German cemetery a little while ago.

 Inside the old entrance, where the cemetery register and ‘In Perpetuity’ tablet are housed,…